6 Best Night Markets in Taipei, Taiwan You Have to Visit!

 Image credits: David

 There have been rumours that Shida Night Market has closed down, but that is inaccurate.
-Only a small part of the old market was forced to close down, but the main market still exists, and it houses numerous small streets beside the main Shida Road in close proximity to the National Taiwan Normal University.
+Only a small part of the old market was forced to close down, but the main market still exists, and it houses numerous small streets beside the main Shida Road near the National Taiwan Normal University.
 Just like other night markets around the city, you’ll find plenty of small shops and restaurants offering tasty street snacks and local delicacies.
-There is also quite a number of coffee shops and stalls selling clothes and accessories.
+There are also several coffee shops and stalls selling clothes and accessories.

 4. Ningxia Night Market

 Ningxia Night Market is situated in the heart of Taipei on Ningxia Road.
-It is known as a traditional night market which has existed for more than 20 years.
 Plenty of locals visit this market as there is plenty of local snacks and food sold at affordable prices.
+If you’re looking for a night market in Taipei that’s less touristy and less pricey, this is where to go!
+The peanut ice cream roll with coriander is a must-try here, too!

 5. Gongguan Night Market